nicolashery/cjs-umd/README.md

   quoteChar: '\'',
   // Quote character used in your `require()` statements
-  // Default: (')
+  // Default: ('),

-  headTemplate: 'templates/head.js',
-  // Lo-Dash template used to create the UMD bundle head
-  // Change only if you need a custom one

   requireDepFunctionName: '_requireDep',
-  // Name of function used to require external dependencies
+  // Name of function used to require external dependencies by `umd-wrap`
-  // Override only if you are already using that name

-  oldHeadLengthNoExports: 270
+  pureCjsTailLengthToReplace: 19
-  // Used to replace the pure-cjs UMD head
+  // Used to tweak the pure-cjs bundle
-  // No reason to touch this, but could be usefull if pure-cjs changes }
+  // No reason to touch this, but could be usefull if `pure-cjs` changes }
 ```

+Any other options will be passed to [umd-wrap](https://github.com/nicolashery/umd-wrap).

 ## How does it work?